CheckOut

 How to Applique

-Some people learn visually, so we've created some videos to help you become an expert.
+Most people learn visually, so we've created some videos to help you become an expert.
 Relax, grab some popcorn...this is fun!
 After you've watched the techniques videos, come back and read the email interchange I had with an inquiring customer at the bottom of this page.

 Debora,